-During the fourth quarter of 2007 we received an income tax assessment from the Danish Tax Authority with respect to the 2001, 2002 and 2003 tax years and an assessment with respect to the 2004 tax year during the third quarter of 2010.
+During the fourth quarter of 2007, we received an income tax assessment from the Danish Tax Authority with respect to the 2001, 2002 and 2003 tax years, an assessment with respect to the 2004 tax year during the third quarter of 2010, and an assessment with respect to the 2005 tax year during the second quarter of 2011.
 The tax assessments relate to the royalty paid by one of Tempur-Pedic International's U.S. subsidiaries to a Danish subsidiary and the position taken by the Danish Tax Authority could apply to subsequent years.
-The total tax assessment is approximately \$69.3 million including interest and penalties.
+The total tax assessment is approximately \$103.1 million including interest and penalties.
 In the first quarter of 2008 and the third quarter of 2010, we filed timely complaints with the Danish National Tax Tribunal denying the tax assessments.
 The National Tax Tribunal formally agreed to place the Danish tax litigation on hold pending the outcome of a Bilateral Advance Pricing Agreement (Bilateral APA) between the United States and the Danish Tax Authority.
 A Bilateral APA involves an agreement between the Internal Revenue Service (IRS) and the taxpayer, as well as a negotiated agreement with one or more foreign competent authorities under applicable income tax treaties.
-During the third quarter of 2008 we filed the Bilateral APA with the IRS and the Danish Tax Authority.
-U.S. and Danish competent authorities met to discuss the Company's Bilateral APA during the first quarter of 2011 and additional meetings are expected.
+During the third quarter of 2011 and additional meetings are expected.
 We believe we have meritorious defenses to the proposed adjustments and will oppose the assessments in the Danish courts, as necessary.
 It is reasonably possible the amount of unrecognized tax benefits may change in the next twelve months.
 An estimate of the amount of such change cannot be made at this time.